brown-cs126/lab1/README.md

     student -> string * string (a function that extracts the student's name) string -> string -> float -> student (a function that creates a student record)

-Here is a variant that represents a few Pokémon types:

-type poketype = Normal | Fire | Water

-Exercise: pokerecord [✭✭]

-    Define the type pokemon to be a record with fields name (a string), hp (an integer), and ptype (a poketype).

-    Create a record named charizard of type pokemon that represents a Pokémon with 78 HP and Fire type.

-    Create a record named metapod of type pokemon that represents a Pokémon with 50 HP and Normal type.

 Exercise: date before [✭✭]

 Define a date-like triple to be a value of type int\*int\*int.
 Examples of date-like triples include (2013, 2, 1) and (0,0,1000).
 A date is a date-like triple whose first part is a positive year (i.e., a year in the common era), second part is a month between 1 and 12, and third part is a day between 1 and 31 (or 30, 29, or 28, depending on the month and year).
 (2013, 2, 1) is a date; (0,0,1000) is not.